*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Sometimes, I will use the Amazon Alexa app to turn e-books into audiobooks using Alexa’s text-to-speech feature.

-Alexa can narrate any book from my Kindle library, including e-books borrowed from the library.
-When I borrow e-books in Libby or get advanced reader copies from Netgalley, they are automatically delivered to my Kindle – a setting I selected in those platforms.
+Alexa can narrate most books in my Kindle library, including e-books borrowed from the library.
+When I borrow e-books in Libby, they are automatically delivered to my Kindle – a setting I selected in those platforms.

 Now, Alexa’s narration is quite monotonous.
 It doesn’t have the same expressiveness as a human narrator, so I use this option as a last resort.